 Non-Colorado Law students seeking reciprocity

-Services available if reciprocity is granted
+Services available under a reciprocity grant:

 To subscribe to CDOnline, mail a check payable to the "University of Colorado" along with a letter of intent including what law school you went to/are going to, your proposed or past graduation date, and your email address to: